Super Bowl XXXVII: Oakland Raiders

-Raiders owner Al Davis was known to have the lowest salaries for coaches in the league, and Gruden was no exception.
-Instead of paying a high salary for Gruden, Davis opted to trade the rights for Gruden to the Buccaneers in exchange for four draft picks, in a deal similar to what Patriots owner Robert Kraft made with the New York Jets to get head coach Bill Belichick in 2000.
+Oakland Raiders owner Al Davis was known to have the lowest salaries for coaches in the league, and head coach Jon Gruden was no exception.
+Instead of paying a high salary for Gruden, Davis opted to trade the rights for Gruden to the Buccaneers in exchange for four draft picks.
 The Buccaneers ended up giving two first-round picks, two second-round picks and $8 million to the Raiders to get Gruden.
-Tampa Bay was desperate to have someone rebuild their offense so it would complement their powerful defense in an attempt to win the Super Bowl.